sanjeevkpune/angular-sample-getting-started/README.md

   - Stackblitz is a very nice way to practice online, doing POC

 ## using firebase
+  - build your project locally
+    - ng build
+    - this will create a dist/<project-name> folder.
+This can be deployed to any web-server
   - install firebase CLI
   - To host your site with Firebase Hosting, you need the Firebase CLI (a command line tool).
   - Run the following npm command to install the CLI or update to the latest CLI version.